apiaryio/apiaryio.github.com/_posts/2014-12-04-Next-Version-of-API-Documentation.md

 comments: true
 ---

-Starting today, we are setting the New Documentation as the default documentation for all new APIs.
+Starting today, we are setting the new documentation as the default documentation for all new APIs.
 Now, when you create a new API, it'll use the new three-column layout.

 Over the past few months we have heard a lot of your requests and added tons of new features in the three-column layout documentation.
 Let me highlight a few of them.

 ## Live Preview

-I hope you will appreciate the live preview of the New Documentation next to the Apiary web editor; preview is updated in real-time as you type.
+I hope you will appreciate the live preview of the new documentation next to the Apiary web editor; preview is updated in real-time as you type.

 <a href="/images/2014-12-04-Next-Version-of-API-Documentation/live-preview.png" style="text-decoration: none; border-bottom: 0px;">
   <img src="/images/2014-12-04-Next-Version-of-API-Documentation/live-preview.png" style="width: 100%; height: auto; padding-top: 20px; padding-bottom: 20px;">